Important Safety Information

 - Implantation of the bioprosthesis should be avoided in patients with aortic root angulation (angle between plane of aortic valve annulus and horizontal plane/vertebrae) of >30° for right subclavian/axillary access or >70° for femoral and left subclavian/axillary access.

 - Use caution when using the subclavian/axillary approach in patients with a patent LIMA graft or patent RIMA graft.
+For direct aortic access, ensure the access site and trajectory are free of patent RIMA or a preexisting patent RIMA graft.

 - Adequate rinsing of the bioprosthesis with sterile saline, as described in the Instructions for Use, is mandatory before implantation.
 During rinsing, do not touch the leaflets or squeeze the bioprosthesis.